Artist information

 My work falls into the category of Fibre Art.
 I was trained in the art of weaving in Poland and Sweden.
 In addition to fibre art I have worked with restoration and conservation of textiles, tapestries, rugs and carpets.
 As an art historian I have been employed by museums, auction houses, galleries and private clients.

 I have been connected to England since my childhood.
-Before moving to Wallingford, I was based in London and Epsom (Surrey).
+Before moving to Oxfordshire, I was based in London and Epsom (Surrey).

 I work with natural and synthetic fibres, as well as other components, without restriction and allow the imagination to flow freely to achieve the required goal of designing the desired expression and theme.
 What combines all my works is their organic essence and symbolism.
 I often dye and spin my own yarns to obtain the needed requirement of the fibre I work with.